underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 ## Culture

 If you're following along with her talk,
-Eckstein's slide 20 describes aspects of a common development culture.
+Eckstein's slide 20 (scan to 43:20 in the video) describes aspects of a common development culture.
 It includes:

 * ensuring everyone has the required skills;
 * using mentors and peer coaches; and